-The UK is a major operational centre for the giant Anglo-Dutch FMCG company Unilever, home to one of the group's two corporate centres, as well as two world-leading research centres.
+The UK is a major operational centre for the giant Anglo-Dutch FMCG company Unilever, now home to its main corporate centre, as well as two world-leading research centres.
 Unilever UK is one of the group's four biggest regional subsidiaries, and was where founder William Hesketh Lever's original detergent business was first founded at the end of the 19th century.
 Over the years, what were once several separate trading units - Lever Bros, Lever Faberge, Birds Eye Walls - have been gradually amalgamated and some heritage businesses sold.
 In addition to its main international brands, the UK arm of Unilever still manages several "local jewels", the company's term for brands with special regional appeal but limited international exposure.
-Perhaps the most notable is laundry detergent Persil (sold in most of Unilever's other markets under a different name), still the local leader in the UK and Unilever's top-selling brand in Britain with sales of around £200m in 2017.
-Close behind is fabric conditioner Comfort (approx £182m).
-Unilever's global deodorant Axe is sold here under the name Lynx and Rexona as Sure; ice cream is marketed in the UK under the Wall's banner and in Ireland as HB.
+Perhaps the most notable is laundry detergent Persil (sold in almost all of Unilever's other markets under a different name), still the local leader in the UK and Unilever's top-selling brand in Britain with sales of around £185m in 2020 (Nielsen in The Grocer).
+Close behind is top-selling fabric conditioner Comfort (approx £172m), while Surf is the country's #4 laundry detergent at £97m.
+Household cleaners Domestos (£67m) and Cif (£39m) got a big boost in 2020 from the Covid pandemic.
+In personal care, the Dove brand has sales of well over £150m in the UK, and the Simple skincare range added at least another £75m.
+Unilever's global deodorant Axe is sold here under the name Lynx (£74m) and Rexona as Sure (£110m from supermarkets alone and more from beauty and pharmacy retailers).
+In 2020, the group relaunched the Brut deodorant range, a top-seller in the 1970s, but which had fallen out of public favour by the 1990s.
 Other local jewels are mostly in the food and beverage sector.
-PG Tips is Britain's best-selling tea (sales of approx £111m in 2017), partnered in Ireland by Lyons tea.
-In 2017, the group acquired premium herbal tea brand Pukka.
-Local food specialisties include Pot Noodle snack pots (£103m in 2017) traditional Bovril beef extract, Marmite savoury spread and Colman's mustards & sauces.
+Ice cream is marketed in the UK under the Wall's banner and in Ireland as HB, though individual brands (Magnum, Cornetto etc) have the same branding as in other global markets.
+PG Tips was for years Britain's best-selling tea, but has been eclipsed by rivals since 2018.
+By 2020 it had slipped to 3rd place (behind Yorkshire Tea and Twinings) with sales of £96m.
+It is partnered in Ireland by Lyons tea, and in 2017, the group acquired premium herbal tea brand Pukka.
+Local food specialities include Pot Noodle snack pots (£130m in 2020), traditional Bovril beef extract, Marmite savoury spread and Colman's mustards & sauces.
+In 2020, to take advantage of the uplift in consumer demand for hygiene and cleaning products, Unilever reintroduced its Lifebuoy brand in the UK for the first time since 1995.
 For more than 100 years, the group was also the local leader in margarine with a portfolio led by Flora.
 That business was sold in 2018 following a steep decline in sales.
-A succession of different CEOs have led the UK business since 2012 before moving up the corporate ladder.
-Current EVP & general manager is Sebastian Munden.
-Statutory accounts for 2017 showed turnover of almost £1.9bn.
+Another long-standing pillar of the local business - its tea operations - was sold in 2021 following a global strategic review.
+Statutory accounts for Unilever UK Ltd for 2020 showed turnover of £1.9bn and net profit of £93.9m.
 See also other Unilever group and brand profiles on Adbrands.

 Account assignments & selected contact information